A note on marginal correlation based screening: Examples

 \paragraph{Example 2:} Suppose $\mathbf{R}$ is the equicorrelation matrix with correlation parameter $\rho.$ That is, the $(i,j)$th element of $\mathbf{R}$ is $\rho$ if $i\ne j$ and $1$ if $i=j.$ Note that, the largest eigenvalue of $\mathbf{R}$ is $1 + (p-1)\rho$ which is $O(n)$ if $p = O(n).$ Without loss, suppose $\beta_i \ne 0, $ for $i\leq 5$ and $\beta_i = 0$ for $i>5.$ The covariance between $y$ and $x_i$ is

 Then if we choose $\beta_1,\ldots,\beta_5$ by solving the following system of linear equations

-then we have Thus, although $\beta_i \ne 0$ ($i\leq 4$), the marginal correlations between $y$ and each $x_i$ ($i\leq 4$) are all equal but uniformly smaller in magnitude than $\Cor(y,x_j), j > 5.$ Accordingly, based on a sample of size $n$ (where $n<<p$), the sample marginal correlation coefficients between $y$ and each of $x_1,\ldots,x_4$ will be much smaller in magnitude than the same between $y$ and each of the unimportant variables.
-Accordingly, with probability tending to one, $x_1,\ldots,x_4$ will fail to survive screening.
+for some $a, b$ with $|a|<|b|$, then we have Thus, although $\beta_i \ne 0$ ($i\leq 4$), the marginal correlations between $y$ and each $x_i$ ($i\leq 4$) are all equal but uniformly smaller in magnitude than $\Cor(y,x_j), j > 5.$ Accordingly, based on a sample of size $n$ (where $n<<p$), the sample marginal correlation coefficients between $y$ and each of $x_1,\ldots,x_4$ will be smaller in magnitude than the same between $y$ and each of the unimportant variables.
+Thus, with probability tending to one, $x_1,\ldots,x_4$ will fail to survive screening with increasing $n$.

 The following simulation study confirms the conclusion.
-We set $p = 2n,$ $\rho = 0.10$ and $\sigma^2 = 1.$ We consider $n = 100, 500$ and $1000$.
+We set $a=1, b= 4, p = 2n,$ $\rho = 0.10$ and $\sigma^2 = 1.$ We consider $n = 100, 500$ and $1000$.
 In Table \ref{tab:egEQ} (a) we report the proportion of those cases where a particular $x_i$ $(i\leq 4)$ failed to survive screening.

 This example is high-dimensional because $p=2n$, but $p$ increases linearly with $n$.
 In Table \ref{tab:egEQ} (b) we consider the above setup, except with $p = n^2$.
-We see that in this case, the probabilities of not surviving the screening increases to one much faster.
+We see that in this case, the probabilities of not surviving the screening increase to one much faster.
 In ultra-high-dimensional cases this problem is further exacerbated.
-However, in ultra-high dimensional problems, the largest eigenvalue of the covariance matrix $\mathbf{R}$ increases at a larger rate than it does in this problem.
+However, in ultra-high dimensional problems, the largest eigenvalue of the covariance matrix $\mathbf{R}$ increases at a larger rate than it does in the $p=2n$ case.

+\paragraph{Example 3:} Unlike the previous two examples, here we assume that covariates corresponding to nonzero $\beta_i$'s are independent.
+In particular, we assume

+where $\mathbf{I}_4$ is the $4 \times 4$ identity matrix, $\mathbf{0}$ is the $(p-4) \times 4$ matrix of zeros, and $\mathbf{R}_1$ is the $(p-4) \times (p-4)$ equicorrelation matrix (mentioned in Example 2) with correlation parameter $\rho.$ Also, as in Example 2, $\beta_i \ne 0, $ for $i\leq 5$ and $\beta_i = 0$ for $i>5.$ Note that, the largest eigenvalue of $\mathbf{R}$ is $1 + (p-5)\rho.$ The covariance between $y$ and $x_i$ is If $\beta_i$'s and $\rho$ are such that for $i \le 4$, $|\beta_i| < |\rho\beta_5|$ then the marginal correlations between $y$ and $x_i$'s, $i\leq 4$ are all smaller in magnitude than $\Cor(y,x_j), j > 5.$ Here, all the important covariates are independent among themselves and four out of the five true variables are independent with all covariates.
+But the dependence of exactly one of the true variables with the unimportant variables makes the marginal correlations for rest of the important variables uniformly smaller than those for the unimportant covariates.
+(This phenomenon may be termed as `nepotism effect' here.)
+Thus with probability tending to one, $x_1,\dots,x_4$ will fail to survive the marginal correlation screening with increasing $n$.

+Next, we illustrate the performance of correlation screening using simulation with $\rho = 0.2, \beta_i= 1$ for $1 \le i \le 4, \beta_5 = 10, \beta_i = 0$ for $i\geq 6$ and $\sigma^2 = 1$.
+We consider the same $(n, p)$ values as in the Example 2.
+Based on 100 repetitions Table~\ref{tab:egindEQ} provides the proportions of those cases where $x_i$ $(i\leq 4)$ failed to survive screening.
+As in Example 2, the probabilities of not surviving the screening increase to one faster when $p = n^2$ than when $p$ increases linearly with $n$.